 - Set-up is a breeze

-- Packs down a bit large
+- Packs down a bit large for a backpacking tent

 - Doesn’t hold well against strong winds